rebcabin/rebcabin.github.io/PythonYCombinators.md

   d(lambda m: (sf(sf))(m))))
 <!-- #endraw -->

-That's a literal, denotable expression that we'll send to our server as part of other expressions.
-But it's too much to look at while thinking, so we'll just call it $\mathscr{Y}$ for the sake of discussion.
+That's a literal, denotable expression that we send to the server as part of other expressions.
+But it's too much to look at while thinking, so we just call it $\mathscr{Y}$ for the sake of discussion.
 In fact, explaining $\mathscr{Y}$ is the whole point of this article.
-It's a gadget that passes the square of `sf` into domain code `d` for application.
+It's a gadget that passes the delayed square of `sf` into domain code `d` for application.
 It pulls the square root magically out of a hat.

 # Recursion as Squaring the Square Root

 We want `fact`, but the server doesn't let us define or name `fact`.
-But the server _does_ let us define temporary names that go away in one shot: formal parameters of lambda expressions.
+But the server _does_ give us temporary names that go away in one shot: formal parameters of lambda expressions.
 So if we can name $\sqrt{\mathtt{fact}}$ as a parameter and then apply it to itself -- square it -- we get the same effect as `fact`.

 More generally, for any function $\mathscr{F}$, pass $\sqrt{\mathscr{F}}$ as an actual argument to $\sqrt{\mathscr{F}}$.
 Bind the actual argument $\sqrt{\mathscr{F}}$ to the parameter `sf`.
 In the body of $\sqrt{\mathscr{F}}$, refer to $\mathscr{F}$ by the expression $\mathtt{sf(sf)}=\sqrt{\mathscr{F}}\left(\sqrt{\mathscr{F}}\right)=\left(\sqrt{\mathscr{F}}\right)^2= \mathscr{F}$.
 Square the square root by self-application to get the recursive function $\mathscr{F}$ that we want.
 What a great trick!

 Turns out we can easily compute $\sqrt{\mathscr{F}}$ for any function $\mathscr{F}$.
 We do `fact` and `fib` as examples, then generalize.
-As a bonus, we'll speed up `fib`
+As a bonus, we speed up `fib` with a reusable technique.

 ## The Square Root of Factorial